unicode-org/cldr/docs/ldml/tr35-collation.md

 *   With mappings for "op" and "px", only the first contraction matches in text "opx".
 (It consumes the "op" characters, and there is no context-sensitive mapping for x.)
 *   With mappings for "op" and "p|x", both the contraction and the prefix rule match in text "opx".
 (The prefix always matches already-consumed characters, regardless of whether they mapped as part of contractions.)

-> :point_right: **Note**: Matching of discontiguous contractions should be implemented without rewriting the text (unlike in the [[UCA](https://www.unicode.org/reports/tr41/#UTS10)] algorithm specification), so that prefix matching is predictable.
+> 👉 **Note**: Matching of discontiguous contractions should be implemented without rewriting the text (unlike in the [[UCA](https://www.unicode.org/reports/tr41/#UTS10)] algorithm specification), so that prefix matching is predictable.
 (It should also help with contraction matching performance.)
 An implementation that does rewrite the text, as in the UCA, will get different results for some (unusual) combinations of contractions, prefix rules, and input text.

 Prefix matching uses a simple longest-match algorithm (op|c wins over p|c).
 It is recommended that prefix rules be limited to mappings where both the prefix string and the mapped string begin with an NFC boundary (that is, with a normalization starter that does not combine backwards).
 (In op|ch both o and c should be starters (ccc=0) and NFC_QC=Yes.)
 Otherwise, prefix matching would be affected by canonical reordering and discontiguous matching, like contractions.
 Prefix matching is thus always contiguous.